DipanshuShukla/LeetCode-Solutions/Trees/Easy/Invert Binary Tree/readme.md

 #### Implementation

 The method uses an iterative approach and uses a queue to traverse a tree.
 We start to traverse a queue containing the root node in the begining.
-During each iteration, we swap the left and right node of the current node popped from the queue, swap the left and right nodes, and put the left and right nodes back into the queue given they are not null.
+During each iteration, we swap the left and right node of the current node popped from the queue, and put the left and right nodes back into the queue given they are not null.

 ### Python